abhayprasad565/portfolio-React/README.md

 🛠 Installation and Setup Instructions
 Installation: npm install

-In the project directory, you can run: npm start
+In the project directory, you can run: npm run dev

 Runs the app in the development mode.
 Open http://localhost:5173 to view it in the browser.
 The page will reload if you make edits.